Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 The time needs to be measured in hours, not months or years.

 It is necessary to define your learning goal.
-What do you want to do? and then to explain that in linguistic terms, i.e., what levels of proficiency do you need.
+What do you want to do?
+And then to explain that in linguistic terms, i.e., what levels of proficiency do you need.

 Setting the right expectations upfront increases your chances of achieving your goals.